Blog | Canidium

 Transitioning from Excel to specialized pricing software represents a strategic move toward optimizing pricing operations.
 While the costs of a pricing solution implementation are significant, the benefits of automation, enhanced insights, and integration capabilities can offer significant returns that far exceed the initial investment.
 In other words, businesses that invest in these advanced tools can generally expect to see improved profit margin performance, resulting in sustained long-term revenue growth.

 The returns you will see from investing in pricing optimization software depend on factors such as your company's business model and market sector, meaning your ROI will be unique to your organization.
-However, you can take Pricefx's own estimation into account.
+However, you can take a pricing solution vendor's own estimation into account.
 The company estimates that organizations may see up to a 70x ROI in the first 12 months with an 8.4% profit margin improvement.
-At the same time, the total costs vs. total profitability gain for the solution are also estimated by Pricefx to be 3-6%.
+At the same time, the total costs vs. total profitability gain for the solution are also estimated to be 3-6%.

-Let's use Pricefx's estimate of an ROI up to 70x in the first year and estimate the gross profit margin or improvement between 3-6%, corresponding to 300 to 600 basis points, for a 7 billion dollar business.
+Let's use the estimate of an ROI up to 70x in the first year and estimate the gross profit margin or improvement between 3-6%, corresponding to 300 to 600 basis points, for a 7 billion dollar business.
 In this scenario, by spending $1 million, the company sees a $70 million improvement in profit in just the first 12 months after implementation.
 Moreover, the returns have the capacity to further increase from this point as well.
-In fact, Pricefx reports their estimated average 5-year customer gain in profit to be €520 million, or approximately $546 million when converted to U.S. dollars, based on a conversion rate of 1.05 USD for each Euro.
+In fact, one pricing software vendor reports their estimated average 5-year customer gain in profit to be €520 million, or approximately $546 million when converted to U.S. dollars, based on a conversion rate of 1.05 USD for each Euro.

-The following chart estimates the implementation costs for a pricing project before licensing fees:
+The following chart estimates the implementation costs for a pricing project with Pricefx before licensing fees:

 Should You Invest in Pricing Software?